Want to launch an online store with WordPress in 2026? You’re in the right place.

 At this point, you should have a fully functioning eCommerce store that’s ready to start receiving customers.

-However, if you want your store to be a success, it’s essential that you optimize it to load quickly.
+However, if you want your store to be a success, it’s important that you optimize it to load quickly.

 How quickly your store loads will affect a range of different areas, including the following: